amd/ryzen-ai-documentation/docs/onnx_e2e.rst

 **Step 2:**

-Specify the operations to perform, and pass required parameters.
+Specify the operations to perform, and pass the required parameters.

 .. code-block:: python